rtrelease/Jetson-Symbolics-Neuromorphics/Arduino2.md

 *Everything looked fine for programming the planned analog computer hybrid interface*, **until I tried to add new hardware definitions via URL as for earlier projects.**

+*There was no standard Board Manager selection on the 2.1.05 IDE Tools Menu, and there was no Preference Window element for entering URLs for additional boards and processors.*

+Hence, no way to load the other boards libaries I had used for my prior work with non-Arduino AVR and ARM Cortex M boards...

+So the next step was sudo apt remove arduino on two systems, and follow Arduino.cc's best instructions for installing IDE packages for Linux systems.

 ![image](https://user-images.githubusercontent.com/71346897/211956552-4c7c4c3b-9cd2-4a77-b062-a73a1468c0d6.png)